chatixia blog

 W

-WebTransport An API for bidirectional client-server communication over QUIC.
-Considered a potential successor to WebRTC DataChannels for client-server use cases, but lacks P2P support and NAT traversal capabilities.
-First introduced: Lesson 11
+WebTransport — Bidirectional communication over QUIC.
+Potential DataChannel successor for client-server, but lacks P2P and NAT traversal.
+Lesson 11